nomans1/devops-test/docs/architecture.md

 ### 2. Jenkins on Kubernetes

 Using Helm to install Jenkins in kubernetes (minikube) provides several benefits:

 - Simplifies the installation process by using predefined Helm charts
 - Allows for easy customization through the `jenkins-values.yaml` file
 - Enables version control and rollback capabilities
 - Define pod templates (containers) for different build agents allowing for clean reproducible builds which can be provisioned on demand and auto-cleaned after use.
 - High Availability

+The `jenkins-values.yaml` file contains the configuration for the Jenkins installation.
+It includes:

+- Admin credentials (username and password)
+- Additional plugins to be installed
+- Jenkins Configuration as Code (JCasC) scripts for setting up credentials and jobs
+- Global shared libraries configuration
+- Agent configuration for running Jenkins jobs

 ### 4. Jenkins Configuration as Code (JCasC)

 Jenkins Configuration as Code (JCasC) allows for the configuration of Jenkins to be defined in YAML files.
 This approach provides several advantages:

 - Enables version control of Jenkins configuration
 - Simplifies the setup and maintenance of Jenkins instances
 - Allows for easy replication of Jenkins environments